Sara4494/Sara4494/README.md

 <br>

 ## 🚀 About Me
-Assalamu Alaikum!
-I'm Sarah Reiad F, a coding enthusiast on a mission to turn coffee into code.
-Currently pursuing a degree in Computer Science, my journey involves crafting elegant and efficient solutions in the realm of web development, bot development, and web scraping.
+I'm Sarah Reiad  coding enthusiast on a mission to turn coffee into code.   my journey involves crafting elegant and efficient solutions in the realm of web development, bot development, and web scraping.

 <br><br>